Probolinggo Regency: Indonesian National Revolution

 The Dutch marines landed in Situbondo on 21 July 1947.
-They didn't meet much resistance from Indonesian forces.
+They did not meet much resistance from Indonesian forces.
 Some of them headed west to attacked Probolinggo from the east of the regency.
 At 16.15 on the same day, the forces supported by armored vehicles already arrived at Kraksaan.
 At 17.30, they already held the downtown area.
 On 22 July morning, the Dutch seized the port of the city.
 They then set up perimeter near the railway, but met heavy resistance there.
 At night, Indonesian forces launched a counter-attack that made the Dutch forces pulled back to the port area.
 On 23 July, the Dutch launched an attack in Ledok Ombo village killing 15 soldiers of Indonesian forces.

 Indonesian forces launched small scale attacks to the Dutch defensive posts until early August.
 They also conducted scorched earth strategy to prevent the Dutch forces utilizing Indonesian facilities and food supply.